2026 - Public Safety: Renewal Program

 PW – Street Tree Planting and Establishment

-The Urban Forest Master Plan, Phase I: Street Trees, adopted unanimously by the Board of Supervisors, recommends growing the street tree population by planting 2,500 trees annually, in addition to trees that need to be replaced.
-This requires Public Works to plant approximately 6,000 trees a year.
+The Urban Forest Master Plan, Phase I: Street Trees, adopted unanimously by the Board of Supervisors in 2015, recommends growing the street tree population by planting 2,500 new trees annually, in addition to replacing an estimated 3,500 dead, unhealthy and damaged trees, for a total of approximately 6,000 trees a year.

-The estimated cost for street tree planting and establishment is $189.7 million over the next 10 years.
-While $18.2 million has been identified through Prop K and other local sources, an unfunded need of $171.5 million remains.
+The estimated cost for street tree planting and establishment is $199.7 million over the next 10 years.
+While $29.7 million has been identified through Proposition K sales tax revenue, Federal and other local sources, a need of $170 million remains unfunded.

 These projects are consistent with San Francisco Administrative Code Section 99.3 establishing the SFPUC's role as the exclusive electric service provider for existing and new City facilities, and redevelopment and development projects.